 3. Protection Against Identity Theft and Fraudulent Claims

-The insurance sector is particularly vulnerable to identity theft and fraudulent claims.
-Cybercriminals may attempt to gain access to insurance systems to file false claims or steal sensitive customer information.
-Identifying and preventing fraudulent activities is a constant challenge for insurers.
+The insurance sector is inherently vulnerable to identity theft and fraudulent claims.
+Cybercriminals often attempt to exploit systems to file false claims or gain unauthorized access to sensitive information.
+Identifying and preventing these threats is a constant operational and strategic challenge for insurers.

 4. Regulatory Compliance and Adherence